-Before you get started, make sure to measure and establish your benchmarks, such as
+Before you get started on improving traffic statistics, make sure to measure and establish your benchmarks, such as:

-For instance: a typical conversion rate on websites for lawyers is around 2.07%.
+For instance: A typical conversion rate on websites for lawyers is around 2.07%.
 Let’s round that down to 2%.
 That means two people out of 100 website visitors pick up the phone or fill out the “Contact Us” form.